christinium/Health/OmissionDetection/~README.md

 ---

+## Key Innovation

+Traditional NLP evaluation metrics like BLEU and ROUGE scores focus primarily on surface-level textual similarity.
+However, **these metrics are insufficient for clinical workflows** where understanding semantic nuances, contextual dependencies, and domain-specific medical knowledge is paramount for patient safety and effective decision-making.

+By focusing on **clinical impact rather than linguistic similarity**, this framework ensures that:
+- Critical medical information is never omitted
+- Generated summaries are clinically safe and actionable
+- Patient care quality is maintained or improved
+- Administrative burden on clinicians is reduced without compromising safety

+---

 ## Solution Overview

-This tool uses GPT-4-32k to detect omissions in medical documentation by:
+This tool uses GPT-4 to detect omissions in medical documentation by:
 1. Comparing patient visit transcripts with generated HPI notes
 2. Identifying clinically relevant missing information
 3. Classifying omissions by severity (Critical, Moderate, Optional)